alexy4744/github-tutorial/README.md

     Commit messages are useful for keeping track all of the changes we have done over time.
 In additon, commit messages should be short and concise, and also in **PRESENT** tense, not *past* tense even though it seems very tempting.

     To verify/ view all past commits, type `git log`.
-This will output all previous commits, from the newest to the oldest.
+This will output all previous commits, from the newest to the o  ldest.

     To exit `git log`, press "Q" on your keyboard.